ibm-cloud-docs/assistant/web-chat-config.md

 The core of the conversation is defined in your skill.
 If you use more than one integration type, focus on defining an engaging conversation in the underlying skill.
 The same skill is used for all integrations.
 To customize the conversation for the web chat only, you can take the following actions:

-- Update the text of a messages before it is sent or after it is received, such as to hide personally-identifiable information.
+- Update the text of a message before it is sent or after it is received, such as to hide personally-identifiable information.
 - Pass contextual information, such as the customer's name, from the web chat to the underlying skill.
 For examples of how to complete common tasks, see [Passing values](#web-chat-config-context).
 - Change the language that is used by the web chat.
 For more information, see [Global audience support](/docs/assistant?topic=assistant-web-chat-basics).
 - Render your own custom response types inside the web chat widget, including responses that incorporate code from your website at run time.
 For a tutorial that shows you how, see [Creating a custom response](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=tutorials-user-defined-response){: external}.